 The website is very easy to use and the information is presented clearly, so you can decide which plan works best for you.
 One convenient feature of the website is that it immediately asks your location.
 Dental insurance plans vary in price and availability by location, so this simple step ensures you get the most accurate information right off the bat.

-AARP dental insurance is only available to AARP members – people over the age of 50.
-Its premiums are higher than those of other dental insurance companies we reviewed, but the coverage is more comprehensive, including no charges for up to three cleanings and exams annually, and it covers a significant portion of dental work such as implants and dentures.
-If you are older and your teeth require more care, this insurance could be worth the price.
+AARP Dental Insurance is only available to AARP members.
+Its premiums are often higher than those of other dental insurance providers we've reviewed, but coverage is very comprehensive, including no charges for up to three cleanings and exams annually.